-300 Try Alternate: The client should contact an alternate server for this request.
-This error response MUST only be sent if the request included either a USERNAME or USERHASH attribute and a valid MESSAGE-INTEGRITY attribute; otherwise, it MUST NOT be sent and error code 400 (Bad Request) is suggested.
-This error response MUST be protected with the MESSAGE-INTEGRITY attribute, and receivers MUST validate the MESSAGE-INTEGRITY of this response before redirecting themselves to an alternate server.

-Note: Failure to generate and validate message integrity for a 300 response allows an on-path attacker to falsify a 300 response thus causing subsequent STUN messages to be sent to a victim.

-400 Bad Request: The request was malformed.
+- 300 Try Alternate: The client should contact an alternate server for this request.
+This error response MUST only be sent if the request included either a USERNAME or USERHASH attribute and a valid MESSAGE-INTEGRITY or MESSAGE-INTEGRITY-SHA256 attribute; otherwise, it MUST NOT be sent and error code 400 (Bad Request) is suggested.
+This error response MUST be protected with the MESSAGE-INTEGRITY or MESSAGE-INTEGRITY-SHA256 attribute, and receivers MUST validate the MESSAGE-INTEGRITY or MESSAGE-INTEGRITY or MESSAGE-INTEGRITY-SHA256 of this response before redirecting themselves to an alternate server. - Note: Failure to generate and validate message integrity for a 300 response allows an on-path attacker to falsify a 300 response thus causing subsequent STUN messages to be sent to a victim. - 400 Bad Request: The request was malformed.
 The client SHOULD NOT retry the request without modification from the previous attempt.
-The server may not be able to generate a valid MESSAGE-INTEGRITY for this error, so the client MUST NOT expect a valid MESSAGE-INTEGRITY attribute on this response.
+The server may not be able to generate a valid MESSAGE-INTEGRITY or MESSAGE-INTEGRITY-SHA256 for this error, so the client MUST NOT expect a valid MESSAGE-INTEGRITY or MESSAGE-INTEGRITY-SHA256 attribute on this response. - 401 Unauthenticated: The request did not contain the correct credentials to proceed.
+The client should retry the request with proper credentials.

-- 401 Unauthenticated: The request did not contain the correct credentials to proceed.
-The client should retry the request with proper credentials. - 420 Unknown Attribute: The server received a STUN packet containing a comprehension-required attribute that it did not understand.
+- 420 Unknown Attribute: The server received a STUN packet containing a comprehension-required attribute that it did not understand.
 The server MUST put this unknown attribute in the UNKNOWN-ATTRIBUTE attribute of its error response. - 438 Stale Nonce: The NONCE used by the client was no longer valid.